civitz/civitz.github.io/_drafts/2017-02-15-the-mock-excuse.md

 With this frame of mind, one can even point out that:

 * using mocks is actually the first sign your code is bad
-* the entire purpose of mocking frameworks is pointing out this
+* the entire purpose of mocking frameworks is making this become apparent

 But this is a bit **too much**, mocking is not bad _per se_, I'm just saying that you can be aware of these symptoms to avoid writing complicated code.